sri133/IADAI201-1000408--Sri_Prasath_P-retail-shelf-ai/README.md

 | 4+ | In Stock |

-The app flags Out of Stock and Low Stock categories with restock recommendations, and highlights well-stocked categories.
+The app flags Out of Stock and Low Stock categories with restock recommendations, and highlights well-stocked categories, for every one of the 50 tracked categories per uploaded image.

 ## App Features
 - Upload a shelf image (JPG/PNG)
 - View the original and annotated (bounding-box) images side by side
-- See per-category detection counts and stock status
+- Per-category detection counts and stock status for all 50 tracked categories
-- Get restocking recommendations
+- Plain-language restocking recommendations
 - Adjustable detection confidence threshold
+- Dedicated Model Performance & EDA page showing training graphs and metrics

 ## Running Locally
 ```bash